Kong/kongponents/docs/components/modal.md

 # Modal

 ::: info
-Are you looking for a modal with a close icon, left-aligned text, and divider lines at the top and bottom of the modal?
+Are you looking for a modal with a close icon, left-aligned text, right-aligned actions, and divider lines at the top and bottom of the modal?
 Try [KPrompt](/components/prompt.html) instead.
 :::

 The **KModal** component is used for displaying general information to a user that must be acknowledged before continuing.